Polymer Flute Delrin Maker Irish Celtic

 - Screw-adjustable cork option: The cap and cork that normally come with the flute are combined into a single unit (shown at right below).
 For an additional charge, a cork that is adjustable via a screw thread (shown at left) can be substituted.
 There's no inherent difference in sound between the two cap/cork styles.
 The reason I offer the adjustable one is that some people like to experiment with the spacing between the embouchure hole and the face of the cork, which significantly affects the relative response of the high and low register (as well as tuning of third register notes, but those aren't used much in folk music).
 With the one-piece, I have fixed that distance at a point which I think is the best overall position, so I personally use the one-piece cap/cork if I'm not experimenting...

-- Carrying pouch: An optional carrying pouch (shown below) holds the three flute sections in a compact form.
+- Box: An optional foam lined plastic box (shown below) holds the three flute sections in a compact form.

 For information on availability, please see the ordering page.